 • Sports and business events, alongside live performances, can resume with capacity limits

 Under the new policies, there will be a temporary nationwide easing of restrictions over Christmas.
 This includes the creation of Christmas bubbles, where up to three households can meet in certain places in Cornwall.

-Cases remain low in Cornwall and there are “very few” cases among students and staff.
-However, students are being urged to remain vigilant and get tested before travelling home, during a “student travel window” from 3-9 December, for reassurance.
+Cases remain low in Cornwall, and there are “very few” cases among university students and staff.
+However, students have been urged to remain vigilant and get tested before travelling home, during a “student travel window” from 3-9 December, for reassurance.